IbrahimFangary/cloupe_image/README.md

 ```

 The output includes a very high-resolution image (stitched_highres.tiff) and a downsampled version (stitched_downsampled.tiff) for easier visualization.

-Example to display downsampled image:
+Example to display a downsampled image:
 ```python
 import matplotlib.pyplot as plt import matplotlib.image as mpimg